 A trimalleolar fracture is a form of ankle fracture.
-It develops if 3 different areas in the ankle, specifically the malleoli are fractured.
-These bones stick out of the ankle.
+It develops if 3 different areas in the ankle, specifically fracturing the malleoli.
+In addition, these bones stick out of the ankle.

 The injury can stem from a variety of injuries such as falls, sports injury or vehicular accident.

 What are the signs?

 Generally, some of the indications of a trimalleolar fracture strikingly resemble other forms of ankle fractures such as: